HariChidam/TableVision/README.md

    ```source env/bin/activate```
 4. Install all the dependecies needed for the backend
    ```pip install -r requirements.txt```
-5. Download best.pt from TableVison GDrive and put it in the root directory

 # Running TableVision
 1. Split the terminal
 2. In one ```cd frontend```
 3. In the other ```cd backend```